 It is possible for project activities to be terminated on a portion of the Project Area.
 These adjustments must be treated as Avoidable Reversals, as described in Section 3.5.
 If a project proceeds with terminating the project on a portion of the Project Area, a new KML file must be provided to reflect the new Project Area.
-An addendum to the Project Design Document (PDD) must also be submitted to reflect this change, and the new legal description of the project will be recorded with the next PIA or PIA Amendment.
-The inventory for the modified Project Area will be assessed during the next regularly scheduled site visit verification, unless it is determined that an Avoidable Reversal has taken place, in which case, the guidance in Section 7.3 must be followed.
+An addendum to the Project Design Document (PDD) must also be submitted to reflect this change, and the new legal description of the project will be recorded with the next PIA or PIA Amendment after the change has been verified.
+The inventory for the modified Project Area will be assessed during the next regularly scheduled site visit verification, unless it is determined that an Avoidable Reversal has taken place, in which case, the guidance in Section 7.3.2 must be followed.